-- For Manual Sampling, less than 70% reduction in turbidity between the pond inflow and outflow. - For Stream Sampling, a difference of more than 20% in turbidity or pH from the control site at the following locations: - WQ2 (north discharge) x 1.2 > WQ1 (north control) - WQ5 (south discharge) x 1.2 > WQ4 (south control). - For Sediment Deposition Sampling at the Mimi Swamp Forest, greater than 5 mm at any point within the area demarcated by the line shown in Figure 3.1.
+- Verification of the exceedance, based on data review only; - Notification to TRC of exceedance, once verified within 24 hours of the exceedance; and - Visual inspection within two working days, pending safe access. - For Stream Sampling, a difference of more than 20% in turbidity or pH from the control at the following locations (wider receiving environment trigger): - WQ2 (north discharge) x 1.2 > WQ1 (north control) - WQ5 (south discharge) x 1.2 > WQ4 (south control) - For Sediment Deposition monitoring at the Mimi swamp forest, greater than 6 mm at any point within the area demarcated by the line shown in Figure 4.1.